Jason R. L. Major

 Jason also vindicates the rights of clients who have been injured in automobile accidents and slip-and-falls.
 He has also represented many clients in cases involving claims of police or government misconduct, including excessive force, false arrest, and malicious prosecution.

 Jason successfully represented clients in an environmental contamination case, and has provided invaluable assistance to small businesses in a variety of litigation matters.
-Jason has also fought for homeowners in the context ofinsurance coverage disputes, including the insurance company denials of fire loss and other catastrophic damage claims.
+Jason has also fought for homeowners in the context of insurance coverage disputes, including the insurance company denials of fire loss and other catastrophic damage claims.

 Jason has also represented clients in matters involving firearms law, and drafts NFA firearms trusts for firearms collectors.

 In 2020, Jason was appointed by Governor Sununu to the N.H.
 Personnel Appeals Board, where he hears and decides appeals brought by N.H. state employees related to disciplinary and classification matters.
+In 2021, Jason was nominated by the other members of the PAB to be Chairperson of the Board, and subsequently appointed to that position by the Governor.